plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 stylesheets.
 The trick is to:

-* Register your theme's styles with Plone's ``portal_css`` tool (this is normally best done when you ship a theme in a Pyton package - there is currently no way to automate this for a theme imported from a Zip file or created through the web)
+* Register your theme's styles with Plone's ``portal_css`` tool (this is normally best done when you ship a theme in a Python package - there is currently no way to automate this for a theme imported from a Zip file or created through the web)
 * Drop the theme's styles with a rule, and then